codeeshop-oc/Backup-Module-Files/README.md

 Backup Module Files Using Schema

-Note: All Files Ignore is a developmental Fetaure.
+Note: All Files Ignore is a developmental Feature.
 So it may not work properly